-If you love coffee, and have only tried weak, watered down coffee served over ice, you’re in for a big awakening.
+If you love coffee, and have only tried weak, watered down coffee served over ice, you’re in for a big revelation.

 Vietnamese Iced Coffee is creamy, rich, smooth and sweet.
 Oh, and intense coffee flavor.
-It’s bold in flavor and makes a wonderful Vietnamese Coffee Ice Cream as well.
+It’s bold in flavor and the coffee makes a wonderful Vietnamese Coffee Ice Cream as well.

 When I made this on TV years ago, I was grateful that I brought extra coffee, ice and sweetened condensed milk – the entire television crew and morning hosts/hostesses all wanted a gallon of Vietnamese Iced Coffee for now….and another one to save for their afternoon treat!